mozilla/firefox-test-engineering/guide/test_automation_process.rst

-Development Process
+Test Automation Process
 ===================

-While the details vary, there is a general framework for the development process at Mozilla, which describes how a change goes from an idea in someone's head to deployed code.
+While the details vary, there is a general framework for the development process at Mozilla.
 This document attempts to describe that process.
+Test Automation follows the general development process.

 Filing a Bug
 ------------